Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/fi/learn-faq.md

 ## AXIALunar

-### What is the minimum amount of KSM I can have in my account?
+### What is the minimum amount of LUNAR I can have in my account?

-We recommend users always keep at least 0.1 KSM in their account in order to avoid the reaping threshold of 0.01 KSM.
-If you have less than 0.01 KSM in your account, that account will be "reaped" - it will be removed and no longer occupy space on the chain.
-In other words, no accounts are allowed on-chain with an account balance of less than 0.01 KSM.
-This is a dust prevention measure, in order to ensure that the chain is not full of accounts with minuscule amounts of KSM taking up space.
+We recommend users always keep at least 0.1 LUNAR in their account in order to avoid the reaping threshold of 0.01 LUNAR.
+If you have less than 0.01 LUNAR in your account, that account will be "reaped" - it will be removed and no longer occupy space on the chain.
+In other words, no accounts are allowed on-chain with an account balance of less than 0.01 LUNAR.
+This is a dust prevention measure, in order to ensure that the chain is not full of accounts with minuscule amounts of LUNAR taking up space.
 Since the blockchain is copied to every person running a full node, any savings of space provide dramatic benefits in terms of scalability.

 ### What are the transfer fees for AXIALunar?

-It is important to note that the cost of transferring KSM is dynamic.
-Currently, the minimum cost of transferring KSM is 0.01 KSM (the base fee), although this can be changed via governance.
+It is important to note that the cost of transferring LUNAR is dynamic.
+Currently, the minimum cost of transferring LUNAR is 0.01 LUNAR (the base fee), although this can be changed via governance.
 However, actual transaction fees will vary based on a variety of factors.
 Specifically, fee calculation follows the following formula:

 ```
 base_fee + (tx_length * length_fee) + WeightToFee(weight)